Becoming You With Julie

 • Prep the tofu: Cut tofu into 18 evenly sized pieces (about ½ inch thick): lay the block on its side and slice it horizontally into 3 slabs.
 Stack them, then cut once lengthwise down the center and three times crosswise to create uniform pieces.

-• Add tofu to a bowl or zip-top bag with cornstarch, salt, and garlic powder.
+• Coat the tofu: Add the tofu to a bowl or zip-top bag, then cornstarch, salt, and garlic powder.
 Toss gently to coat.

-• Set up the glaze (don't cook yet): In a separate skillet, combine tamari, maple syrup, vinegar, sesame oil, garlic powder, and cayenne.
-Set aside.
+• Set up the glaze: In a separate skillet, combine the tamari, maple syrup, rice vinegar, sesame oil, garlic powder, and cayenne.
+Set aside for now.
 Have the cornstarch slurry ready.

-• Pan-fry the tofu: Heat 1–2 tablespoons oil in a nonstick or cast-iron skillet over medium-high heat.
-Add tofu in a single layer (don't crowd).
-Cook 3–4 minutes per side or until golden and crispy.
+• Pan-fry the tofu: Heat oil in a nonstick or cast-iron skillet over medium-high heat.
+Add tofu in a single layer without crowding.
+Cook 3–4 minutes per side, or until golden and crispy.
 Work in batches if needed.

-• While tofu finishes, make the glaze: Once tofu is on its second side, heat the glaze skillet over medium heat.
-Once it starts to bubble, stir in the slurry and simmer gently for 30–60 seconds or until thick and glossy - don't let it boil too hard or over-reduce.
+• Make the glaze: Once tofu is on its second side, heat the glaze skillet over medium heat.
+When it starts to bubble, stir in the slurry and simmer gently for 30–60 seconds or until thick and glossy .
+Don't let it boil too hard or over-reduce.

-• Glaze the tofu: Add tofu directly to the glaze and toss gently to coat (30–60 seconds).
+• Glaze the tofu: Add the tofu directly to the glaze and toss gently to coat for 30–60 seconds.

-• Serve: Top with sesame seeds and green onions if you'd like.
-Enjoy hot or cold from the fridge.
+• Serve: Top with white or black sesame seeds and green onions if you’d like.
+Serve warm or cold.

 Video